-The distance protection continuously measures the impedances in the six possible fault loops.
+The impedance protection continuously measures the impedances in the six possible fault loops.
 The calculation is performed in the phase-to-phase loops based on the line-to-line voltages and the difference of the affected phase currents, while in the phase-to-earth loops the phase voltage is divided by the phase current compounded with the zero sequence current.
-These equations are summarized in following table for different types of faults.
+These equations are summarized in table below for different types of faults.
 The result of this calculation is the positive sequence impedance of the fault loop, including the positive sequence fault resistance at the fault location.
-For simplicity, the influence of the zero sequence current of the parallel line is not considered in these equations.